10 Environmental Fellowships for Young Professionals and Graduate Students

 Kinship Conservation Fellowship

 At Kinship, we believe in investing in individuals with the potential to advance the future of conservation.
-We do this by selecting the best and the brightest and awarding them a $6,000 stipend and a month of valuable, cutting-edge training.
+We do this by selecting the best and the brightest and awarding them a $8,000 stipend and a month of valuable, cutting-edge training.
 In return, we ask Fellows to invest a month of their time with us.
 Our month-long curriculum is delivered by a faculty of global experts who work closely with each carefully selected cohort of Fellows to explore fresh ways to apply market-based approaches to environmental concerns.
-The Fellows are mid-career conservation professionals with 5+ years of experience.
+The Fellows are mid-career conservation professionals with five or more years of experience.

 Lone Mountain Fellowships

-Lone Mountain Fellowships offer a unique opportunity for scholars, journalists, policy-makers, and environmentalists to advance our understanding of the role of markets and property rights in protecting and enhancing environmental resources.
+Lone Mountain Fellowships provide a unique opportunity for scholars, journalists, policymakers, and environmentalists to deepen our understanding of the role of markets and property rights in protecting and enhancing environmental resources.
 Lone Mountain Fellows are residents at PERC in Bozeman, Montana, for periods ranging from a week to a year, depending on the nature of their projects.
 Stipends for Lone Mountain Fellows vary with the nature of the work, duration of residence at PERC, and the Fellow’s qualifications.

 Mickey Leland International Hunger Fellows Program

-During each two-year fellowship cycle, 12-15 Leland Fellows are placed with international development organizations that include international and local NGOs, U.S. government agencies, and multilateral organizations.
+During each two-year fellowship cycle, 12-15 Leland Fellows are placed with international development organizations, including global and local NGOs, U.S. government agencies, and multilateral organizations.
 Host organizations in the past have included Concern Worldwide, the UN World Food Program, Catholic Relief Services, Mercy Corps, and many more.
 Fellows work on a variety of food security issues, such as agricultural development, nutrition, natural resource management, agribusiness development, and women’s empowerment.
 Includes a monthly stipend, health insurance, and travel expenses.

 EDF Climate Corps Fellows